UEFA Under-19 Futsal EURO fixtures and results | Under-19 Futsal EURO

 Article body

-The UEFA European Under-19 Futsal Championship finals action at Žatika Arena, Poreč has begun with Slovenia beating Finland 4-2 in the opening game,
+The UEFA European Under-19 Futsal Championship finals action at Žatika Arena, Poreč has begun with Slovenia and Italy winning their Group B openers.

-Slovenia led by four in Group B against their fellow finals debutants until two late Finland goals reduced arrears.
-Next in the same section, 2022 semi-finalists Ukraine take on a team who fell in the group stage, Italy.
+Slovenia defeated fellow finals debutants Finland 4-2 having led by four at one point.
+Italy then edged a 2-1 victory against 2022 semi-finalists Ukraine though Maksym Malynovskyi's consolation made him the first player to score in multiple U19 Futsal EURO final tournaments.

 Both groups continue on Monday with Croatia concluding the action against Spain.
 Each section ends on Wednesday, with the leading pair in each group progressing to the semi-finals two days later.
 The final will be held on 10 September.